BhuwanSingh/Ode_to_Code-/README.md

 ## Corner and edge Cases that are to be avoided-
 1. Directely accessing the API link, which in turn inputs no data in the API.
 This breaks it and is to be avoided right now.
-2. Trying to process files that do not contain the their bitrate causes the API to crash.
+2. Trying to process files that do not contain their bitrate causes the API to crash.